ccdmb/predector/README.md

 If you're willing, we'd really like for you to help us make this pipeline better.

 If you have an analysis that you think should be included, know of better parameters, or think the documentation could be better, please get involved!

+If you are a person working on non-fungal plant-pathogens we'd love for you to get in touch.
+These methods should apply equally well for Oomycete (etc...) effector discovery, but our expertise is in fungal pathology.
+If you can help us understand the needs of your research community, and what proteins you are interested in (perhaps beyond RxLR effectors), we'd really love to collaborate.

 We'll make sure that appropriate credit is given, potentially including future authorship for more substantial contributions.
 It would be lovely to develop a bit of a community around this thing :)